The Linera banner

 Implementing the Increment Operation

-Now that we have our counter's state and a way to initialize it to any value we would like, a way to increment our counter's value.
-Changes made by block proposers to application states are broadly called 'operations'.
+Now that we have our counter's state and a way to initialize it to any value we would like, we need a way to increment our counter's value.
+Execution requests from block proposers or other applications are broadly called 'operations'.

-To create a new operation, we need to use the method Contract::execute_operation.
-In the counter's case, it will be receiving a u64 which is used to increment the counter:
+To handle an operation, we need to implement the Contract::execute_operation method.
+In the counter's case, the operation it will be receiving is a u64 which is used to increment the counter by that value:

 }